 The art of billiards is one of the world’s oldest sports, and its origin lies in the origins of the pool.
 The World competition first started in 1986 and obligatory the use of ivory balls.

-Artistic, as it is known today, are more than a hundred years old.
+Artistic, as it is known today, is more than a hundred years old.
 Billiards is an American sport and is played on a pool table with pockets at each end.
 The game’s object is to sink the white ball into the pocket at the other end of the table.

 The game was invented by a Frenchman, Isaac Clichy, who is said to have invented the game around 1860.
 The game soon spread throughout the United States.
 After a while, other nations also began to play the game, such as England and Australia.